gabrielsoule/resonarium/README.md

 ```
 cmake --build build --target Resonarium_Standalone
 ```
-When the standalone application is first run, you may have to configure your audio settings in the `Options` menu before any sound can be produced.
+When the standalone application is first run, you may need to configure your audio settings in the `Options` menu before any sound can be produced.
+You'll also need a MIDI input source, since the plugin doesn't include a virtual on-screen keyboard.

 Enjoy!